Request a call

 Guiding Principles of Knowledge Transfer

-The following are guiding principles of effective knowledge transfer:
+The following are guiding principles of effective knowledge transfer plan:

 The NIX team works directly with customer personnel and guides critical stakeholders to understand each of these guidelines and how they can use them to positively impact program success.